What is a Trademark?

 - fanciful (most distinct)

-A trademark must be distinctly different from the generic name of the product it represents.
+A trademark must be distinctly different from the product's generic name.
 For example, Kleenex® is a trademark for facial tissue, while White Out® is a trademark for correction fluid.
-In addition, a trademark must not be confused with a trade name.
-The trade name identifies the company.
-For instance, "The Coca-Cola Company" is a trade name while COKE® is a trademark.

-Trademark registration requires attention to detail.
-For example, you must apply for trademark registration within the appropriate class or classes of goods to make sure your mark receives the protection you desire.
+The trademark registration process requires attention to detail.
+For example, you must apply within the appropriate class or classes of goods.
 However, there are 34 classes for goods and 11 for services, which leaves much room for error.
-However, an IP lawyer is familiar with the process and can avoid those errors.

 - Interpret the results of the findings and tell you how to proceed.